Call for presentations

 Presenting your talk

-We call for presentations that are informative, engaging, and inspiring.
-We expect scholarly subjects to be communicated with enthusiasm, and even the most entertaining presentation to have a solid intellectual underpinning.
-We look forward to talks that are visually rich and compelling, fascinating and thought provoking.
+We call for presentations that are informative, engaging, and inspiring; we actively seek topics that will provoke debate and contribute to the ATypI spirit of collegial dialogue and exchange.
+We expect scholarly subjects to be communicated with enthusiasm, and the most entertaining presentation to have a solid intellectual underpinning.
+We are not merely looking for academic papers to be read aloud—we seek talks that are visually rich and compelling; fascinating and thought provoking.
 We expect speakers to prepare their presentations with care for the assigned length, and to adhere strictly to the schedule.

-Conference attendees represent the global community, type and typography professionals, students, and enthusiasts.
-They include type designers, graphic designers, project managers and software engineers, web designers, information designers, researchers, historians, educators, writers, publishers, lettering artists, and calligraphers from around the world.
+Conference attendees represent the global community of type and typography professionals, students, and enthusiasts from all levels of experience and a variety of fields.
+We welcome type designers, graphic designers, UX designers, project managers and software engineers, web designers, information designers, researchers, historians, educators, writers, publishers, lettering artists, calligraphers, students, and interested others from around the world.

 The official conference language is International English.
-All submissions, papers and presentations should be delivered in English.
+All presentations, panel discussions, workshops, and other conference sessions must be delivered in English.

-Workshops and tutorials Activities with a maximum of 25 participants, aimed at typography/design students and practitioners at basic to intermediate levels.
-Workshops should be half or full-day (3 or 6 hours).
+These activities are typically designed for a maximum of 25 participants, and are aimed at typography/design students and practitioners from basic to intermediate levels and beyond.
+Workshops should be half- or full-day sessions (3 or 6 hours).

-There is only a single track during these three days and the default time for presentations is 20 minutes.
-The programme committee may grant longer slots to lectures on a case-by-case basis.
-Presentations can be on a specific topic on type and typography directed at graphic design practitioners, educators, and researchers with intermediate to advanced knowledge in typography, type design and related disciplines.
+ATypI’s general session runs on a single track over four days this year (Wednesday–Saturday.
+September 13–16).
+The default time for presentations during the general session is 20 minutes.
+The programme committee may grant longer time slots on a case-by-case basis.
+Presentations may be on a specific topic on type and typography.
+This programming is aimed at graphic design practitioners, educators, and researchers with intermediate to advanced knowledge of typography, type design, and related disciplines.